- Properties for Sale

 This legislation was introduced primarily to cover foam filled furniture; commonly produced in the 1960’s and 70’s, it does however apply to all soft furnishings found in property.
 With the exception of carpets, curtains, bedding, and furniture manufactured prior to 1950 all furniture should display a “fire safety label”.
 This detail is extremely important and should be checked prior to letting your property out furnished, if you have any queries please discuss with one of our staff who will be pleased to advise you.

-It is a requirement that all gas installations; cookers, boilers, convector heaters, etc. (regardless of age) are inspected and tested annually by a qualified GAS SAFE gas engineer.
-You will receive a certificate with copies provided to Tylers property management, and the tenant.
-As part of our full management service this certificate will automatically be updated each year, you are well advised to have the systems serviced at the same time as part of your ongoing programme of maintenance.
+It is a requirement that all gas installations; cookers, boilers, convector heaters, etc. (regardless of age) are inspected and tested annually by a qualified GAS SAFE registered gas engineer.
+The engineer will issue a certificate with copies provided to Tylers property management, and the tenant.
+As part of our full management service this certificate will automatically be updated each year, you are well advised to have the systems serviced by the visiting engineer as part of your ongoing programme of maintenance.

-Since June 1992 it has been a requirement for all new properties to be constructed with mains interlinked smoke detectors on each floor, older properties are not generally subject to this legislation.
-We would unreservedly recommend that you should consider installing such a system; however as a bear minimum battery operated smoke alarms should be installed on each floor.
-Tenants are responsible for the maintenance of the batteries in such a system; more stringent rules apply to HMO’s.
+Since June 1992 it has been a requirement for all new properties to be constructed with hard-wired mains powered interlinked smoke detector system on each floor; older properties are not generally subject to this legislation however we would unreservedly recommend that you should consider installing such a system.
+The Smoke and Carbon Monoxide Regulations (amendment 2022) require from 1st October 2022 a battery operated smoke alarm to be installed on every floor where a room is used as living accomodation.
+Tenants are responsible for the maintenance of the batteries in the alarms however sealed battery alarms are recommended.
+More stringent rules apply to HMO’s.

-As a landlord you will still be responsible for the insurance of the building and your personal possessions contained within it, it is important that you notify the insurer that the property will be let to ensure that you remain covered.
+As a landlord you remain responsible for the insurance of the building and your personal possessions contained within it, it is important that you notify the insurer that the property is let to ensure that you remain covered.

 New regulations came into force in 1996 on responsibility for tax liabilities on rental income for non-U.K. resident landlords.
 We can advise you of your liabilities and the procedures to be followed to satisfy the Inland Revenue, briefly outlined below: